rhel-labs/learn-katacoda/imagebuilder-cli/step2.md

 groups = []
 </pre>

-The name of the blueprint is called __Node App Server__.
+The name of the blueprint is called __node-app-server__.
 It is recommended that you also include a description so that others using this blueprint know what system image they are building.
 At this point, the blueprint file does not have any packages but we will add the `nodejs` and `nginx` packages to it.